20 May 2016

 Mark Terry, Clinical Research Consultant and Training Solutions Manager at Wendy Fisher Consulting discusses the implementation of HRA Approval and the impact it will have upon medical research charities.

 It’s almost a year ago that we started the peer review audit.
 In this blog, our senior research policy manager, Andy reflects on the main outcomes from the audit and why he thinks AMRC members really are ‘raising the standards of research funding’.

-Sam Clark is A PhD student from the University of Manchester who has been working with AMRC as a Communications Intern for the past three months.
-Here, he provides us with some of his experiences and views about his time with AMRC.
+Amy Slater is a PhD student from the University of Nottingham who has been working with AMRC as a Policy and Public Affairs Intern for the past three months.
+Here, she provides us with some of her experiences and views about her time with AMRC.

 Amy Slater, PHD student at Nottingham University and policy intern at AMRC discusses the benefits and challenges of CRISPR.

 Back in February, AMRC ran a new workshop 'Developing new funding schemes' for people working in research management from across our member charities, industry and those studying for an Association for Research Managers and Administrators (ARMA) qualification.
 The workshop looked at evaluating funding portfolios and identifying areas of unmet need; creating a new scheme and evaluating its outcomes.
 This blog provides an overview of the day and helpful tips from the sessions.